Mina (Sikhism): Discourse

-Miharvan Sikhs emerged in a period of religious persecution and inner dispute within the Sikh tradition on the appropriateness of violence and non-violence in the pursuit of religious freedoms and spiritual matters.
+Miharvan emerged in a period of religious persecution and inner dispute within the Sikh tradition on the appropriateness of violence and non-violence in the pursuit of religious freedoms and spiritual matters.
 According to Hardip Syan and Pritam Singh, Miharvans emphasised more of the non-militant approach of Guru Nanak and earlier Gurus in theological pursuits, while the Guru Hargobind followers pursued the miri piri approach, or the fusion of temporal and spiritual power by which he could form an autonomous community, and began militarising the Sikh tradition to resist the Mughal persecution.
 Bhai Gurdās would describe this schism in the Sikhs, in which some would question Guru Hargobind roaming itinerantly as opposed to being based in one dharamsala or spiritual center, being arrested by the Mughal emperor of his time instead of being approached by them, being a hunter, and not contributing writings, finding these reforms to be a break with the mechanisms of sevā (service) and prasād (grace).
 Bhai Gurdās would emphasise the centrality of devotional service to the Guru, while sectarian literature would be concerned with defining themselves as maintainers of the precept of interiorisation.
 Bhai Gurdās would hold that Guru Hargobind "bore an intolerable burden and did not assert himself," justifying the new character of the court with the argument that to grow safely, an orchard needed the protective hedges of the thorny kikar trees.
 In other words, the panth of Nanak needed to assert force for its protection, in the wake of the execution of Guru Arjan by the Mughals.

 They were the sole major sect in the 17th century in parallel to the orthodox Sikhs, but not the only sect; a lesser Sikh sect was the obscure Hindalis, who followed Bidhi Chand, son of Hindal, an Amritsar Jatt who became a Sikh during Guru Amar Das' reign, who would follow his father's path, becoming a chief official at a Sikh temple in the town of Jandiala Guru in Amritsar.
 He would lose his congregation after marrying a Muslim woman however, and so would establish a new panth in an effort to undermine Guru Hargobind, propagating his father Hindal to be superior to Guru Nanak, who was relegated to being simply a follower of Kabir.
 They would not impact Sikh society the way as the Minas did, leaving little behind besides a janamsakhi tradition and attempts to link their tradition to Bhai Bala, a Sandhu Jatt, as they were a Jatt-led sect.
 Despite the majority of the Sikh panth being Jatt, the Hindalis did not draw a large following.

 The Hindalis, compared to the Minas, produced a modest volume of literary contribution.
 The competing works of the Minas and Hindalis provide insight into early Sikh society and thought.

-The Minas faded in the eighteenth century and is now extinct.